vdibart/s3-bucket-browser/README.md

 # s3-bucket-browser
 An single index.html file that - along with proper config - allows the visitor to browse through an S3 bucket

+Note the URLs below and in the code are IP-restricted.
+And even if you did get access to them all you'd see is a thousand pictures of my sons : )

 Had to:

 1) Create new Identity Pool using Cognito allowing unauthenticated identities